 Two renowned yet completely different cities separated by the North Sea.
 With rave reviews about both, but are you unsure which one to choose?
 We got you.

 Are you considering a university exchange and are tempted by both metropolises?
 Or perhaps you are taking a sabbatical and want to make the right choice for this once in a lifetime opportunity.

-We are multi-cultural here at DutchReview and many of our staff have lived in both cities.
-We’ve covered all bases and present to you the ultimate comparison between Amsterdam and London.
+We are multicultural here at DutchReview and many of our staff have lived in both cities.
+We’ve covered all bases to present to you the ultimate comparison between Amsterdam and London.